 Overall, I was very surprised at how much I did not enjoy this Grateful Dead wine.
 It’s possible I got a bad bottle, but I’m not going to give this one another try.

-If you try this series, skip the Grateful Dead wine and go for the Pink Floyd Dark Side of the Moon wine.
+If you try this series, skip the Grateful Dead wine and go for the Pink Floyd wine instead.
 It’s much much better.